toltec-dev/toltec/docs/package.md

     </tr>
 </table>

-Choose one of the following sections:
+A single category that best describes the primary purpose of the package.
+See [the package listing](https://toltec-dev.org/stable) for examples of packages that belong to each section.
+The following choices currently exist:

 Section         | Description
 ----------------|----------------------------------
-games           |
-launchers       | Automatically started after boot.
-Presents to the user a list of other apps that can be launched. math            |
-readers         | Document readers (PDF, EPUB, …). utils           | System tools.
+drawing         | Apps for drawing and whiteboarding. games           | Apps for playing games. launchers       | Apps that present to the user a list of other apps that they can launch.
+Usually started automatically after boot. math            | Apps to assist the user in performing mathematical tasks. readers         | Apps for reading and annotating documents (PDF, EPUB, …). utils           | System tools and various apps.

-If the package does not fit into one of the existing sections, add a new one to this document.
+If the package does not fit into one of the existing sections, you are free to create a new one and document it here.

 #### `maintainer`